Coronavirus & Flu: Does Dr. Buteyko’s Approach Protect Against it?

 Although the virus doesn’t discriminate, it is with people who over-breathe that flu has the most success.
 Hyperventilation lowers immunity, and thus, weakens the body’s disease-fighting ability.
 This is why those who practice the Buteyko Breathing Method diligently are not affected by flu viruses.
 Once the morning Positive Maximum Pause stabilizes at 40 seconds, viral infections cannot win battles against your body.
 Gaining control of your breath, more specifically – learning to breathe less, is the most powerful tool in eliminating the threat of flu.

 If a person infected with flu begins to practice Buteyko breathing exercises, then the illness, in most cases, will be over in two to three days.
 If you have a flu virus, call Breathing Center so that a practitioner can quickly teach you how to lessen your air intake.
 Thanks to the Internet, teacher and student can connect from anywhere in the world, seeing and hearing each other through the computer screen.
 Without ever leaving your bed, and even maintaining a horizontal position, you can learn and practice the exercises that will, almost instantly, boost your immune system.
-Another option is to learn the essentials of the Buteyko by watching our instructional DVD-set (link to download).
+Another option is to learn the essentials of the Buteyko by watching our instructional video course.

 2. Close Your Mouth